• Skip to primary navigation

 For this specific recipe, you don't need to dry the pasta.
 Once you've rolled and cut it into your desired shape, it can go straight into a pot of salted boiling water.

-What kind of flour is best for fresh pasta?
+What kind of flour is ideal for fresh pasta?

-All-purpose flour works perfectly for this fresh pasta recipe.
+All-purpose flour works great for this fresh pasta recipe.
 However, you can experiment with different flours to discover textures or flavors your family enjoys.

 fresh pasta recipe from cleveland cooking. two stacks of fresh pasta ready to cook!